cjlotz/cjlotz.github.io/about.md

 ## Work Experience

 The [Projects page](/Projects) contains some examples of recent projects that we've successfully delivered/currently involved in.
-I currently specialize mostly in the Microsoft .NET technology stack, but started off doing C/C++ development and even did a bit off Smalltalk development early on in my career.
+I currently specialize mostly in the Microsoft .NET technology stack, but started off doing C/C++ development and even did a bit of Smalltalk development early on in my career.

 You can view more about my work experience from my [Linkedin profile](https://www.linkedin.com/in/carellotz/).